netdata/netdata/collectors/ebpf.plugin/README.md

 ### System overview

-Not all charts within the System Overview menu are enabled by default, because they add around 100ns overhead for each function call, this number is small for a human perspective, but the functions are called many times creating an impact on host.
+Not all charts within the System Overview menu are enabled by default.
+Charts that rely on `kprobes` are disabled by default because they add around 100ns overhead for each function call.
+This is a small number from a human's perspective, but the functions are called many times and create an impact on host.
 See the [configuration](#configuration) section for details about how to enable them.

 #### Processes